How to make pallet furniture – DIY your garden furniture this spring

 2. Get prepped

-Taking the time to prep your pallets will ensure much better results at the end.
+Taking the time to prep your pallets will ensure much better results.
 Check the condition of the pallets; there may be nails that need removing, and the surfaces will need sanding down if they're uneven.

 An electric sander will create a really smooth finish, but if you don't fancy investing in one, sandpaper will work just fine.
 Always wear goggles and protective gloves when using a sander.